apache/cordova-docs/docs/en/edge/guide/platforms/ios/upgrading.md

 3. Create a new project.
 You will need some of the assets from this new project.

-4. Copy these files from the new project into your 1.2.0-based project folder on disk, replacing any old files (backup your files first from step 2 above):
+4. Copy these files from the new project into your 1.2.0-based project directory on disk, replacing any old files (backup your files first from step 2 above):

         AppDelegate.h
         AppDelegate.m